SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/index.md

 Here’s a summary of how various components are stitched together in the pipeline.

 1. Azure services send monitoring data (logs and metrics) to Azure Blob containers in a storage account.
 General-purpose v2 (GPv2) and Blob storage accounts are supported.
 1. An Event subscription is configured with Azure Blob container as the publisher and Event Hub as the subscriber.
-Event Grid then routes all the create block events to Event Hub.
+Event Grid then routes all the create append events to Event Hub.
-1. On receipt of data from Event Grid, an event hub triggers its Azure function named TaskProducer to create a task.
-(This is a JSON object that includes the start and end byte of the block blob).These tasks are then pushed to Azure Service Bus Queue.
+1. On receipt of data from Event Grid, an event hub triggers its Azure function named AppendBlobTaskProducer to create a task.
+(This is a JSON object that includes the start of the append blob).These tasks are then pushed to Azure Service Bus Queue.
-1. Another Azure function named TaskConsumer is triggered in response to a new task in Azure Service Bus Queue.
-This function reads the data in the given range (from start byte to end byte), transforms the data, and sends it to an HTTP source on a hosted collector in Sumo.
-Each of the three Azure functions sends their logs to storage accounts (named `sumobrlogs<unique_prefix>`) created by an Azure Resource Template (ARM).
+1. Another Azure function named AppendBlobTaskConsumer is triggered in response to a new task in Azure Service Bus Queue.
+This function reads the data in the given range (from start byte to batchSize bytes), transforms the data, and sends it to an HTTP source on a hosted collector in Sumo.
+Each of the three Azure functions sends their logs to storage accounts (named `SUMOAB<unique_prefix>`) created by an Azure Resource Template (ARM).
-1. If the TaskConsumer function is unable to process or send the message, (due to throttling or failure,  upon reaching a MaxDeliveryCount threshold of 10, it sends the message to secondary sub-queue, called a dead-letter queue (DLQ).
+1. If the AppendBlobTaskConsumer function is unable to process or send the message, (due to throttling or failure,  upon reaching a MaxDeliveryCount threshold of 10, it sends the message to secondary sub-queue, called a dead-letter queue (DLQ).
 Another Azure function named DLQTaskConsumer is triggered every 5 minutes by a timer trigger to retry sending the messages.

 :::note
 There is no automatic cleanup of the DLQ.
 Messages remain in the DLQ until you explicitly retrieve them.